Don’t let the change in seasons as we roll out of summer and into autumn bring you down. In Tuscany

 Location: Calenzano, Tuscany

 If olive oil is your jam, then you’re going to want to check out the Calenzano Oil Fair.
-This municipality located 11 kilometers northwest of Florence, celebrates all things olive the first week of November.
+This municipality located 11 kilometers northwest of Florence, celebrates all things olive at the beginning of November.

 Here, lining the Tuscan hills are endless rows of olive trees that produce some of Italy’s finest olive oil.
 So, if you love olive oil, this should sit high on your Florence food festival itinerary.

-Over two days, stalls sell the freshly pressed oil that you can, of course, sample over things like fresh, crunchy bread.
+Over a few days, stalls sell the freshly pressed oil that you can, of course, sample over things like fresh, crunchy bread.
 If you find one you're particularly keen on, grab yourself a couple of bottles, or maybe even, a case.

 5. Sagra della Bufala